zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 A thorn, a shock of vision, a combination of vision, a grin, a prestige An entry, a wrong path, a lie, a pilgrimage, a mistake, Is this a bit of a glimpse into the grip of boredom, the grip of superstition?
-This vision is the evil thorn, ‘transcended’ means ideologically transcended.
+This vision is the evil thorn, 'transcended' means ideologically transcended.
 Reserved, That is.

 [APZ 141.2] (# apz141.2) මාර්ග # apz141.2 .ref .apz} "